Third Kingdom Monies/Coins

 King Cenus of the Canyon district had

-this coin minted.
+this coin was minted.

 Minted during the Wizard Wars